Munich gravel plain: Location

-The plain covers a triangular area of around 1500 km^{2} (around 580 mi^{2}).
+The plain covers a triangular area of around 1500 km2.
 The three corners corresponded with the town of Weyarn, between Miesbach and Holzkirchen in the southeast, Moosburg an der Isar in the northeast and Maisach in the west.
 Munich city and nearly all its peripheral districts are situated on top of the flat gravel plain.
 As a consequence the city, in contrast to the surrounding counties in the north, south and west, has almost no topographic features.
-However, the waters of the Isar river have cut into the Quaternary ground in several stages and caused the typical terrace levels within the city.
+However, the waters of the Isar have cut into the Quaternary ground in several stages and caused the typical terrace levels within the city.

 The plain drops to the northeast from initially around 700 m above sea level to approximately 400 m, a decisive factor for the formation of the large Dachauer Moors, the Freisinger Moor and the Erdinger Moor.
 The gravel deposits of 100 m are the deepest in the south of Munich and decrease towards the north.